Credit Check for Employment: Complete Guide for Small Businesses

 A credit check for employment is a type of pre-employment background screening that specifically looks at a candidate’s financial and credit history.
 Most companies don’t run credit checks on every new hire, typically reserving that for candidates applying for a position that deals with money.
+If and when you do run a pre-employment credit check, you must follow certain standards such as giving the candidate the right to dispute negative results.

-How Pre-employment Credit Checks Work
+How to Run a Pre-employment Credit Check

 The general process is as follows: